Lil Kesh

-Keshinro Ololade (born 7 March 1999), known professionally as Lil Kesh, is a Nigerian rapper, singer and songwriter.
+Keshinro Ololade (born 17 March 1995), known professionally as Lil Kesh, is a Nigerian rapper, singer and songwriter.
 He rose to the limelight after releasing the hit single "Shoki" in 2014.

 Early life and education

 Ololade was born and raised in Bariga, an area in Lagos State.
 He attended Stockbridge College for his primary and secondary education, and then proceeded to the University of Lagos, where he studied Linguistics.
 Later, he moved on to the National Open University and studied Mass Communication online.

 Career

 He began, his musical career in 2012 which was when he started rapping among his colleagues in Bariga.
-Shortly after, he released "Lyrically", a debut single which went viral within Nigerian universities.
-Lil Kesh signed a recording contract with Yahoo Boy No Laptop Nation widely known as YBNL Nation (YBNL), a record label founded by Olamide.
+Shortly after, on 2 January 2014, he released "Lyrically", his debut single which went viral within Nigerian universities.
+Viktoh, another Nigerian rapper, heard the song and played it to Olamide.
+Olamide liked the song and signed Kesh to his record label, YBNL Nation.
 Under YBNL, Kesh dropped a series of hit singles like Shoki, Efejoku, Gbese, e.t.c and released his debut studio album, "YAGI".
 Subsequently in 2014, Lil Kesh released a hit single "Shoki".
 Shoki topped several musical charts and brought him to the limelight.
 As a result of this musical production, he was nominated for several awards and won two.
 In 2015, he was nominated for Best New Act at the 2015 Nigeria Entertainment Awards as a recording artist affiliated with YBNL Nation.
-In 2016, after the expiration of his contract with YBNL, Lil Kesh established his own record label YAGI Records (an acronym for "Young And Getting It") and is managed by Massive Management team, a marketing and event management company.
-On 17 March 2016.
-Lil Kesh released, his debut studio album Young And Getting It (Y.A.G.I) through YBNL Nation which was produced by Young John, and Pheelz.
-Vocals were from Phyno, Ycee, Wale, Patoranking, Adekunle Gold, Davido, Viktoh, Olamide and Chinko Ekun.
+In March 2016, Lil Kesh release his debut studio album Young And Getting It (Y.A.G.I) through YBNL Nation which was produced by Young John and Pheelz.
+Guest appearances were from Phyno, Ycee, Wale, Patoranking, Adekunle Gold, Davido, Viktoh, Olamide and Chinko Ekun.
 It incorporates hip hop and rap genre.
 It has four singles – Lyrically (2014), Efejoku (2015), Is it because I love You (2015), and Ibile (2016).
+Later that year, after the expiration of his contract with YBNL, Lil Kesh established his own record label YAGI Records (an acronym for "Young And Getting It") and is managed by Massive Management team, a marketing and event management company.